aws/aws-graviton-getting-started/containers.md

 # Container-based workloads on Graviton

-The AWS Graviton and Graviton2 processors are fantastic for container-based workloads.
+The AWS Graviton and Graviton2 processors have been optimized and can be considered ideal for container-based workloads.

 ### Preparing for Graviton

-The first step for leveraging the price/performance of Graviton2-based instances as container hosts is to ensure all production software dependencies support the arm64 architecture.

-**Because of the nature of containerization, you cannot run images built for an x86_64 host on an arm64 host, and vice versa.**
+The first step for leveraging the benefits of Graviton-based instances as container hosts is to ensure all production software dependencies support the arm64 architecture, as once cannot run images built for an x86_64 host on an arm64 host, and vice versa.

-However, most of the container ecosystem supports both architectures, and often does so transparently through [multiple-architecture (multi-arch)](https://www.docker.com/blog/multi-platform-docker-builds/) images, where the correct image for the host architecture is deployed automatically.
+Most of the container ecosystem supports both architectures, and often does so transparently through [multiple-architecture (multi-arch)](https://www.docker.com/blog/multi-platform-docker-builds/) images, where the correct image for the host architecture is deployed automatically.

 The major container image repositories, including [Dockerhub](https://hub.docker.com), [Quay](https://www.quay.io), and [Amazon Elastic Container Registry (ECR)](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html) all support [multi-arch](https://aws.amazon.com/blogs/containers/introducing-multi-architecture-container-images-for-amazon-ecr/) images.

 #### Creating Multi-arch container images

-There are a couple of ways to create a multi-arch image.
+While most images already support multi-arch (i.e. arm64 and x86_64/amd64), we describe couple of ways for developers to to create a multi-arch image if needed.

 1. [Docker Buildx](https://github.com/docker/buildx#getting-started)
 2. Using a CI/CD Build Pipeline such as [Amazon CodePipeline](https://github.com/aws-samples/aws-multiarch-container-build-pipeline) to coordinate native build and manifest generation.